napari/napari.github.io/fundamentals/viewer.md

 ### main canvas

-The main canvas is located in the center of the viewer and contains the visual display of the data passed to **napari**, including images, point, shapes, and our other supported data types.
+The main canvas is in the center of the viewer and contains the visual display of the data passed to **napari**, including images, point, shapes, and our other supported data types.
 Under the hood the canvas is a `vispy.scene.SceneCanvas` object